presenta-software/doc-presenta-lib/docs/guide/README.md

 }
 ```

-Please, refer in the reference to each router controllers for additional configuration.
+Please, refer in the Router section of the reference to learn more about each router controller as well as their additional configurations.